- U.S.-China trade exploded in the two decades after China joined the World Trade Organization in 2001.

 What are the benefits of this trade?

 U.S. consumers have benefited from lower prices, and U.S. companies have profited immensely from access to China’s market.
 In a 2019 study, economists Xavier Jaravel and Erick Sager found that increased trade with China boosted the annual purchasing power of the average U.S. household by $1,500 between 2000 and 2007.
 China is now the third-largest export market for the United States, behind Canada and Mexico.
-A 2017 study [PDF] commissioned by the U.S.-China Business Council, an industry group, found that exports to China supported nearly two million jobs in the United States.
+A 2022 report by the U.S.-China Business Council, an industry group, found that exports to China supported more than one million jobs in the United States.

 American companies earn hundreds of billions of dollars annually from sales in China—money they can then invest in their U.S. operations.
 Chinese companies have invested tens of billions of dollars in the United States, though this investment has dwindled in recent years amid heightened U.S. government scrutiny.